liip/LiipHelloBundle/README.md

 Check facebook login status:
 http://symfony-sandbox.lo/app_dev.php/liip/facebook-check

-Using the FrameworkExtraBundle together with the ViewBundle: http://symfony-sandbox.lo/app_dev.php/liip/extra/foo
+Using the FrameworkExtraBundle together with the RestBundle view layer: http://symfony-sandbox.lo/app_dev.php/liip/extra/foo

-Using the FrameworkExtraBundle together with the ViewBundle outputting json: http://symfony-sandbox.lo/app_dev.php/liip/extra/foo.json
+Using the FrameworkExtraBundle together with the RestBundle view layer outputting json: http://symfony-sandbox.lo/app_dev.php/liip/extra/foo.json

-Using the FrameworkExtraBundle together with the ViewBundle to redirect to the homepage: http://symfony-sandbox.lo/app_dev.php/liip/extra/_
+Using the FrameworkExtraBundle together with the RestBundle view layer to redirect to the homepage: http://symfony-sandbox.lo/app_dev.php/liip/extra/_

 Using the RestBundle routing generation